Gericom/GBARunner3/README.md

 - Sound stereo desync/crackling randomly.
 A temporary fix in some games is to perform an in-game save.
 - Some ROMs require manual JIT patches, which anyone can contribute.
 - NES Classics Series and Famicom Mini Series ROMs won't work, due to current software limitations.
+- Some GBA Video titles don't work yet, due to current software limitations.
+- 64MB Roms, such as some GBA Movie tiles, are not yet supported.

 ## FAQ